 Mastitis is a condition of milk stasis in the breast tissue.
-Basically milk stops moving and starts clogging, and when you are breastfeeding, milk needs to be moving.
-Stagnant milk equals room for bacteria to grow.
+When milk stops moving it can start clogging and stagnant milk creates conditions for bacteria to grow.
 Even worse, mastitis can turn into an infection if left untreated.

-Symptoms include swelling, redness, tenderness to touch, warmth at site of infection, small cut at nipple or on skin of breast, and fever.
+Symptoms include swelling, redness, sensitivity to touch, warmth at the site of infection, small cuts at the nipple or on the skin of the breast, and fever.

 The mastitis test strips should not be used as the only diagnostic testing criteria for mastitis, but rather a first tool to help you be your own healthcare advocate.